DRMacIver/shrinkray/notes/parallelism.md

 2. Check if applying this edit on top of the already applied edits would lead to an interesting test case.
       a.
 If it would not, then skip this edit.
       b.
 If it *would* then check whether any other edits have been applied while we were checking.
 If they have not, then add this edit to the list of successfully applied edits.
-Otherwise, try this edit again.
+Otherwise, try this edit again, after sleeping briefly to give the other task that's working some time to proceed.

 This approach means that you don't have to stop when you find an interesting variant - you just apply the edit and keep going.
 In the cases where successful variants are *very* common this will still not be fully parallel,